Order now, get prices:

 Setup Program

-Actually it is not necessary to install WinHex/X-Ways Forensics using the supplied setup.exe program.
-This installation program only copies the shipped files to the destination folder (plus all .whx files it finds), sets the desired language (English, German, French, Spanish, Italian, or Portuguese), and creates a program shortcut in the start menu.
+It is not necessary to install WinHex/X-Ways Forensics/X-Ways Investigator using the supplied setup.exe program.
+In fact this installation program itself recommends to ignore it.
+It only copies the shipped files to the destination folder (plus all .whs files it finds), sets the desired language (English, German, French, Spanish, Italian, or Portuguese), and creates a program shortcut in the start menu.
 All other settings are initialized by winhex.exe/xwforensics.exe itself.
+WinHex/X-Ways Forensics/X-Ways Investigator are fully portable applications that can be executed from a USB stick or network drive or other device on any computer without special “installation”.

-However, it is recommended to use the setup program to update an existing installation because it will warn you in case the new version would no longer accept the existing license codes, before actually overwriting the fully working existing installation.
+When updating an existing installation of a non-dongled based products, the setup program will warn you in case the new version would no longer accept the existing license codes, before actually overwriting the existing installation.

 Configuration File